-With Power BI, you can track goals and see who on your team contributes to each goal.
+Power BI users can track goals and see who on your team contributes to each goal.
 Power BI even has visual progress tracking integrated.
 This feature becomes important when you have finance and operations managers tracking goals since they will be able to see quickly where things may be tracking ahead or behind.
-It gives you the power to know instantly when to make a change if there is a problem because you can see who is at risk of not meeting their goal.
+Power BI gives you the ability to know instantly when to make a change if there is a problem because you can see who is at risk of not meeting their goal.

 Smart narratives are key for any team to obtain timely takeaways, trends and other pertinent report information.
 Smart narratives help you tell a story through your data in Power BI.
 The best part?
 Since Power BI is integrated with Office, instead of pasting screenshots of the key takeaways from your data reports, you can add narratives that are updated with every refresh across Office programs such as PowerPoint.